 2. Using your surveyor, position the female against the waxed abutment pattern (coping, crown or apron for bonding).
 The preferred placement is over the crest of the ridge or slightly lingual to it.
 Also place the female close to, but not in contact with, the tissue.
-The three different gingival offsets of the eyelet help to maintain the embrasure space while permitting the female to be placed close to the tissue (Fig. 2).
+The gingival offset of the eyelet helps to maintain the embrasure space (Fig. 2).